 The following can increase your risk of cervical cancer:

 - Human Papillomavirus (HPV) – almost all cases of cervical cancer are linked to infection with HPV.
+Strains 16 and 18 are considered to be high-risk strains of HPV.

 - Smoking – women who smoke are at a higher risk.